addy-dclxvi/blog/content/post/lemonbar-conky.md

 `-p` flag means don't close the bar after the stdin is closed
 {{% /notice %}}

 Want it to show the time?
-You have to do..
+You have to do:

 ```shell
 date +"%a %-d %b at %H:%M:%S" | lemonbar -p